snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/targets/stdout.md

-# Stdout Target
+---
+title: "Stdout Target"

-Write data to stdout.
+description: "Write data to an SQS queue."
+---

 Stdout target doesn't have any configurable options - when configured it simply outputs the messages to stdout.
 ## Configuration